 Buying Guide

-Your lawyer will do all the necessary searches to ensure that there are no charges against the property, that the property is legal and registered with the land registry, and the title deed is in order.
-This will take an average of two weeks.
+Your lawyer will do all the necessary searches to ensure that there are no charges against the property, that the property is legal and any new extensions to the building is registered correctly to enable the new title deed to be updated upon completion.

 On completion, if you are buying from a non-resident, your lawyer will withhold 3% of the declared value on behalf of the vendor.
 This is to ensure that the vendor’s capital gains tax liability is paid.
 The vendors and/or their representatives will be present and the final sum of money is handed over to them in exchange for the keys to the property and the new title deed prepared by the Notary.